skynet-guide/docs/docs/renting/renting-on-sia.en.md

 Make sure to keep hosts set to 50, the contract period to three months, and the renew period to one month.
 To learn more about the technical side of how renting functions and why they must be set to this, see [here](/sia/renting.html).
 ![](/static/assets/renting-on-sia/image-29.png)

 Now that the allowance has been set, the final waiting game will commence.
-Only 10 contracts can be formed per block(each block takes 10 minuets to occur on average, too see the latest blocks see [Siastats](https://siastats.info/)).
+Only 10 contracts can be formed per block(each block takes 10 minuets to occur on average, too see the latest blocks see <a href="https://siastats.info/" target="_blank" rel="noopener noreferrer">SiaStats</a>).
 So to form the 50 contracts required to rent, it generally will take about an hour.
 You can begin to upload data at the 30 contract mark, but it will be very slow until it reaches 50 contracts.
 ![](/static/assets/renting-on-sia/image-30.png)

 Now that you have formed 50 contracts, you can begin to upload files by dragging creating a folder by right clicking and hitting “Create Folder”